SandPointHOA/spcchoa-site/content/news/street-seal-coating-project-september-8-and-10-11-and-12-resident-preparation-required.md

 ---
-title: UPDATED - Street Seal Coating Project - September 8 and 10, 11 and 12 -
+title: IMPORTANT - Street Seal Coating Project - September 8 and 10, 11 and 12 -
   Resident Preparation Required
 date: 2020-09-02T20:34:10.655Z
 draft: false
 ---
+Revised: 9/5/20 9:00 am

 Hi Neighbors,

 The street seal coating project is scheduled for September 10th through September 12th (weather dependent).
 In addition, we have scheduled a street sweeper to come in on Tuesday, September 8th, around 10 am.
 All streets will be swept on this day.